hpcleuven/VscDocumentation/source/data/tier1data/features/collaboration.rst

   - Mary
   - Chris

-Permissions in Tier-1 Data can be given to either individual users or groups.
+Depending on the client, permissions can be applied to users and group.
+However, in general we recommend using group permissions.

 In the ManGO portal, permissions can only be applied at the group level.